 Day 03 : Fly to Tumlingtar (460m).
 Trek to Khandbari (1040m/ 3,401 ft), 4 hours

 We take a scenic flight from Kathmandu to Tumlingtar airstrip.
 Tumlingtar is located at an altitude of 4,60m or 1,504 ft above sea level.
 Tumlingtar is a gateway to explore Makalu trekking.
 We begin walking on a plateau for about 45 minutes after which the trek starts climbing gradually for approx 3 hrs to reach Khandbari camp above the village on large grassy fields.

 Day 04 : Trek to Hururu (1900m / 6,213 ft), 6 hours

-We walk through Mani Bhanjyang (1100 m) hill station than walk continues via grassy fields, bamboo groves, big rocks and climb a short distance to reach the Tamang village of Bhotebas (1740m).
-Beyond the village, the cultivated fields disappear as the trail climbs through trees to a pass at 1850 meters that offers spectacular views of Chamlang, Makalu and Jaljale Himal.
-Than we walk downhill through a rhododendron forest to Chilchela (1830m) village inhabited by Gurungs.
+We walk through Mani Bhanjyang (1100 m) hill station then walk continues via grassy fields, bamboo groves, big rocks and climb a short distance to reach the Tamang village of Bhotebas (1740m).
+Beyond the village, the cultivated fields disappear as the trail climbs through trees to a pass at 1850 meters that offers spectacular views of Chamlang, Makalu, and Jaljale Himal.
+We walk downhill through a rhododendron forest to Chilchela (1830m) village inhabited by Gurungs.
 We follow along the ridge to the small settlements of Kuwa Pani (1910m) and Sakurati Majuwa (1860m).
-Passing by Mani wall, the trail leads up to our campsite.
+Passing by the Mani wall, the trail leads up to our campsite.

 Day 05 : Trek to Num (1490m/ 4,872 ft), 5 hours